broadinstitute/depmap_omics/README.md

     - __WGS__ [Aggregate](https://dockstore.org/workflows/github.com/broadinstitute/depmap_omics/WGS_aggregate)
     - __RNA__ [Pipeline](https://dockstore.org/workflows/github.com/broadinstitute/depmap_omics/RNA_pipeline)
     - __RNA__ [Aggregate](https://dockstore.org/workflows/github.com/broadinstitute/depmap_omics/RNA_aggregate)
 4. DepMap's workspace configurations are saved after each data release under `data/`.
-We recommend using the those from the latest quarter.
+We recommend using configurations from the latest quarter.
 For example, if the latest release is `21Q4`, you should be able to find the configurations in `data/21Q4/RNAconfig/all_configs.json` and `data/21Q4/RNAconfig/all_configs.json` for RNA and WGS, respectively.
-5. Set up the right inputs and outpus for your workflows according to inputs_[WORKFLOW_NAME].json and outputs_[WORKFLOW_NAME].json files, which are under the same directory as `all_configs.json`.
+5. Set up the right inputs and outpus for your workflows according to `inputs_[WORKFLOW_NAME].json` and `outputs_[WORKFLOW_NAME].json` files, which are under the same directory as `all_configs.json`.
 6. load your samples so that their bam and bam index google storage filepath get listed in the right data column to WGS_pipeline and RNA pipeline.
 7. Create a sample set with the set of samples you want to analyse.
 Make sure the name of this sample set on terra is the same as `SAMPLESETNAME` in `config_prod.py`.